Denmark in the Eurovision Song Contest 1957: Before Eurovision

 For the Danish selection, Statsradiofonien established the rules in cooperation with the songwriters associations Dansk Komponist Forening and Dansk Revyforfatter- og Komponist-forbund.
 On 3 January 1957, the broadcaster invited these associations as well as the Dansk Forfatterforening to submit songs for the Danish selection.
+A call for submission was also published in the press, with the deadline being 28 January 1957.
 117 songs were submitted.
 A jury consisting of Flemming Weis (Dansk Komponist Forening), Axel Thingsted (Dansk Revyforfatter- og Komponist-forbund), Kai Mortensen (Statsradiofonien) and Mogens Kilde (Statsradiofonien) chose six of them for the national final.

 Melodi Grand Prix

 Statsradiofonien held its national final titled Melodi Grand Prix at Radiohuset in Copenhagen on 17 February 1957 at 20:20 CET (19:20 UTC).
 It was broadcast on Statsradiofonien Fjernsyn and also on Program 2.
-The program was hosted by Sejr Volmer-Sørensen.
+The program was directed by Eigil Molsø and hosted by Sejr Volmer-Sørensen.

 The entries were performed by Birthe Wilke and Gustav Winckler.
 Both performed two songs as soloists and they also performed two songs as a duo.
 The artists were accompanied by Statsradiofonien's danseorkestret under the direction of Kai Mortensen.
 The songs were arranged by Arne Lamberth, Poul Clemensen and Otto Francker.
 An expert jury of ten people watching the show from a separated studio selected the winning song.
 The jury included Peter Deutsch, Flemming Weis, Jens Warny, Harald Krebs, Axel Thingsted, Poul Hamburger, Susanne Palsbo, Mogens Kilde, Kay Rostgaard-Frøhne, and Jørgen Vibe.

 Jury president Susanne Palsbo announced the result.
 The songwriters of the winning song were only revealed at the end of the program.
 Only the top two were announced, which turned out to be the two duets.
 "Skibet skal sejle i nat", written by Erik Fiehn and with lyrics by Poul Sørensen, was the overall winner and would become the first Danish entry in the Eurovision Song Contest.